Milt Kahl

 Milton Erwin Kahl (March 22, 1909 – April 19, 1987) was an American animator.
-He was one of (and often considered the most influential of) Walt Disney's supervisory team of animators, known as Disney's Nine Old Men.
+He was one of (and often considered the most influential of) Walt Disney's supervisory team of animators, known as Disney's Nine Old Men, recognised for his significant influence on character animation.
+He was officially inducted as a Disney Legend in 1989.

 Biography

 Kahl was born in San Francisco, California, to Erwin, a saloon bartender, and Grace Kahl.
 He had three younger sisters, Dorothy, Marion, and Gladys.
 He would often refine character sketches from Bill Peet, incorporating ideas of Ken Anderson.
 The final look of many characters in the Disney films was designed by Kahl, in his angular style inspired by Ronald Searle and Picasso.
 He is revered by contemporary masters of the form such as Andreas Deja, and also Brad Bird, who was his protégé at Disney in the early 1970s.
 In the behind-the-scenes feature "Fine Food and Film" shown on the Ratatouille DVD, Bird referred to Kahl as "tough," but in a gentle way, as he often gave Bird advice on where he could improve in animation whenever he came up short.
 Bird later repeated this in "The Giant's Dream" documentary on the Blu Ray for The Iron Giant.

 In the book The Animator's Survival Kit, the author Richard Williams makes repeated references and anecdotes relating to Kahl, whom he befriended during his early years in the animation industry.
 The centenary of Kahl's birth was honored by the Academy on April 27, 2009, with a tribute entitled "Milt Kahl: The Animation Michelangelo" and featured Brad Bird as a panelist.

 On April 19, 1987, Kahl died of pneumonia, aged 78, in Mill Valley, California.